Work with Customer Engagement event data in your Azure Event Hub solution

 An Azure subscription and event hub license is required for access to event hubs.
 This feature was introduced in CRM Online 2016 Update 1 and CRM 2016 Service Pack 1 (on-premises).

 1. Create an event hub

 You can create an event hub in Azure either through API programming or interactively by using the Azure classic portal.
-Either way, after creating your event hub you must obtain a copy of the event hub connection string and provide that string when registering the Azure service endpoint detailed in the next section.
+Either way, after creating your event hub you must obtain a copy of the event hub connection string and provide that string when registering the Customer Engagement service endpoint detailed in the next section.

 For more information about creating event hubs see the Event Hubs documentation.